valkyrienyanko/valkyrienyanko/README.md

 ### Hello!
-My name is Valk and I have a dream to make a game as popular as Terraria!
+My name is Valk and I have a dream to make a game as popular as Terraria! (don't we all)

 Want to talk to me?
 Join the Discord linked below!